ishtiaque-pial/Super-Shop-Management-System/README.md

+#SuperShop Manegement System

-This project was a desktop application, which was developed for both Java and C#.
+This project was a desktop application, which was developed for C#.
 It had two sections, one for owner and another for salesman.
 In owner section, owner could insert, delete and update the product price, quantity and expire date.
 Owner also could see the daily, monthly or annual sales.